 - sama: (for example Sato-sama)

-This is a more polite form of san, commonly used in formal situations and letters, but too polite in a casual context.
+This is a more polite form of san, commonly used towards customers or in formal writing, but too polite in a casual context.

 - kun: (for example Yusuke-kun)

 This is an informal title used for boys and men that are younger than yourself.

 - chan: (for example Megumi-chan)

 This is an informal title used for young children and close friends or family members.